Agreeing and Disagreeing in Collaborative Knowledge Graph Construction: An Analysis of Wikidata: Related work

 In other peer-production projects such as Q\&A forums, where members discuss, ask, and answer questions related to a variety of topics such as Quora\footnote{\url{https://www.quora.com/}} and Reddit\footnote{\url{https://www.reddit.com/}} or specialised topics like Stack Overflow,\footnote{\url{https://stackoverflow.com/}} (which is for software developers), studies also aimed to detect and explore controversies in order to support community operation.
-Prior work on StackOverflow \cite{ren2019discovering} created a tool to detect and summarise controversies.
+Prior work on StackOverflow \citep{ren2019discovering} created a tool to detect and summarise controversies.
 The authors aimed to reduce the negative impact of controversial answers to developers, and helped them find controversial discussions and take decisions.
-Their experiments showed that when members used controversial summaries to solve a task they had a high rate of correct answers.
-In addition, previous work on the Reddit community \cite{zhang2017characterizing} aimed to categorise posts in discourse act such as question, answer, and disagreement.
-Zhang et al. \cite{zhang2017characterizing} found that disagreements lasted from $1$ to $7$ posts and that often ($60\%$ of the cases) did not receive answers.
+Their experiments showed that when members used the summarised controversies tool to solve a task they had a high rate of correct answers.
+In addition, previous work on the Reddit community \citep{zhang2017characterizing} aimed to categorise posts in discourse act such as question, answer, and disagreement. \cite{zhang2017characterizing} found that disagreements lasted from $1$ to $7$ posts and that often ($60\%$ of the cases) did not receive answers.
 The study also found that the topics with the highest proportion of disagreements were ``change my view'' and ``political discussion''.
-However, a study by Jasser et al. \cite{jasser2022controversial} on the Reddit forum showed that discussions staged as controversial were more likely to attract higher activity.
+However, a study by \cite{jasser2022controversial} on the Reddit forum showed that discussions staged as controversial were more likely to attract higher activity.
 While many studies in online communities focused on how to help members perform better, there were also studies interested in what made members to participate in discussions.
-In the general interest forum Qora, previous work studied what influenced members to follow and discuss with other members \cite{nwadiugwu2021influencing}.
-Nwadiugwu et al. \cite{nwadiugwu2021influencing} showed that memebrs use controversies as a means to attract followers.
+In the general interest forum Quora, previous work studied what influenced members to follow and discuss with other members \citep{nwadiugwu2021influencing}. \cite{nwadiugwu2021influencing} showed that members use controversies as a means to attract followers.
 Quora members explained that they use controversial posts to attract others' attention and participate in discussions.